indrabasak/springfox-ui-from-json-example/README.md

 SpringFox (Swagger) UI From JSON File Example
 =============================================
-This is an example on how to use [SpringFox](http://springfox.github.io/springfox/) UI from API defintion stored in a static JSON file.
+This is an example on generating [SpringFox/Swagger](http://springfox.github.io/springfox/) UI from API definition stored in a static JSON file.

 ### SpringFox Dependency
 Only Springfox dependency required in this example is the `springfox-swagger-ui`